Initiatives in Afghanistan

 Photo courtesy of Kathleen Rafiq

-There are two primary projects for a village in Wardak.
-The Foundation purchased arable land elsewhere to cultivate products for sale and provided a herd of sheep and cows to serve as an independent source of revenue to support fiftyfive orphans.
+There have been a number of projects to support an orphange housing fifty-five children in a village in Wardak.
+The Foundation purchased arable land elsewhere to cultivate products for sale and for a food source for the orphanage.
+It provided a herd of sheep and cows to serve as an independent source of revenue.
+Last year it replaced a deep water well.

 http://www.goodrichfoundation.org/files/Web Land for Orphans.jpg